Click image to play Loom video

-Students sit a listening paper that demonstrates their understanding of the set works covered throughout the course.
+Students sit a listening paper that demonstrates their understanding of music from the Areas of Study covered over the two years.

-All coursework (60%) will be completed by Easter in the second year of the course.
+All coursework (60%) will be completed by Easter in Year 11.
 The listening paper (40%) is completed in the final term of Year 11.